Habbex/fastify-course/basic-server-with-postgres/README.md

 };
 ```

-Notice that we now have two endpoints with the same route i.e POST /, in order to diffireniceate between then we can add a prefix as an option to our routes :
+Notice that we now have two endpoints with the same route i.e POST /, in order to differentiate between then we can add a prefix as an option to our routes :
 ```
     app.register(itemRoutes_v1, {prefix: '/v1'});
     app.register(itemRoutes_v2, {prefix: '/v2'});